Importing libraries

 # Reading data

-data = pd.read_csv('Seasons_Stats.csv')
+= pd.read_csv('Seasons_Stats.csv') data

 # Summary statistics of continuous variables